 NewsClick’s human resources head seeks to turn approver in UAPA case

-Amit Chakravarty, an employee of the news website, is willing to disclose information about the case to the Delhi Police in exchange for a pardon.
+Amit Chakraborty, an employee of the news website, is willing to disclose information about the case to the Delhi Police in exchange for a pardon.

 The head of human resources at NewsClick, Amit Chakraborty, has approached Delhi’s Patiala House court seeking to turn an approver, or a government witness, in a case against the news website under the Unlawful Activities (Prevention) Act.